August faction incident

-The August faction incident (8월 종파 사건), officially called the "Second Arduous March", was an attempted removal of Kim Il Sung from power by leading North Korean figures from the Soviet-Korean faction and the Yan'an faction, with support from the Soviet Union and China, at the 2nd Plenary Session of the 3rd Central Committee of the Workers' Party of Korea (WPK) in 1956.
+The August faction incident, known in North Korean histography as the Second Arduous March, was an unsuccessful attempt to remove Kim Il Sung, the chairman of the Workers' Party of Korea (WPK) and the premier of North Korea, from power by leading North Korean figures from the Soviet faction and the Yan'an faction, with support from China and the Soviet Union, at the second plenary session of the 3rd WPK Central Committee in 1956.
 The attempt to remove Kim failed and the participants were arrested and later executed.
-Through this political struggle, Kim Il Sung quashed all opposition to him within the central party leadership.
+Through this political struggle, Kim quashed all opposition to him within the party leadership.